HerveAbdi/data4PCCAR/README.md

 ### phi2CT

-a fast function to compute the $\phi^2$  correlation coefficient for a Contingency table.
+a fast function to compute the $\phi^2$  correlation coefficient for a contingency table.
 Used for CA and MCA and
 as a helper function
 by function `phi2Mat4BurtTable`.